 A novel food licence is not granted across the board to a substance, in this case, each extract that is being used to produce an edible CBD product must be tested and approved.
 There are thousands of companies who produce an extract, but only a handful will be granted a licence; the implication of this will be that only products produced with approved extracts will be available for sale.
 All others will be deemed either illegal or will fall somewhere in a grey area.

 It is likely that any extract which contains a base level of THC will not be approved, meaning that there is potential for many full-spectrum products to be removed from sale.
 The law seems to be changing to try and ensure that no full container contains more than 1mg of THC; the size of this container is yet to be determined.

 The impact of the legislation may mean that thousands of companies (good, bad or ugly) will find by March the 31st, their products are unsellable or illegal.

 We knew that this was coming and we have ensured that our network is a tight ship, yet there are no guarantees.
-An application will be made on our behalf by our manufacturing partners but which extracts will be accepted, if any is still up in the air.
-This seems that the approved extracts will not include our true full-spectrum extract, however.
+An application will be made on our behalf by our manufacturing partners but which extracts will be accepted, if any, is still up in the air.
+This seems that the approved extracts may not include our true full-spectrum extract, however.